 The application fee is worked out as a percentage of the total amount of borrowing requested, even if the final amount borrowed from the Society is less than was originally requested.

 A Mortgage Exit Administration Fee (MEAF) applies when you repay your mortgage.
 Please see our Tariff of charges leaflet and your Key Facts Illustration (KFI) for details.

-Charges applying to the ongoing administration of your Buy to let mortgage are detailed in our Tariff of charges PDF, which you will be given before your mortgage completes.
+Charges applying to the ongoing administration of your self build mortgage are detailed in our Tariff of charges PDF, which you will be given before your mortgage completes.